 6. Black Sabbath

-With their dark themes and heavy riffs, Black Sabbath is often credited with pioneering heavy metal, making them unquestionably one of the best 70s rock bands.
+With their dark themes and heavy riffs, Black Sabbath is often credited with pioneering heavy metal, making them unquestionably one of the best 70s bands.
 Their unique sound with Tony Iommi and with Ozzy Osbourne's distinctive vocals, defined a new era of rock music.
 Controversies, including allegations of promoting satanic themes, only added to their mystique.
 Their influence on rock and heavy metal is unparalleled, with albums like "Paranoid" becoming foundational texts for the genre.
 Black Sabbath's impact on music extends far beyond their original contributions, shaping the sound and aesthetic of heavy metal for decades.
 Make sure to read our full length article on Black Sabbath's revolutionary influence on the heavy metal genre.

 Hit Album: "Paranoid" (1970)